marekor555/passwordGenerator/README.md

 # passwordGenerator
 This is a simple app for generating passwords made in go.
 # Installing
-WIP: lacking icon
+To install use fyne tool:
-To install use: `go install .`
+`fyne package --target <platform> --name gochat --id com.example.gochat`